louisjeon/play-picasso/README.md

 ---

-- Play Picasso is modern art-oriented SNS where users can express their feelings with simple drawing and by sharing them.
+- Play Picasso is modern SNS that users can express their feelings with simple drawing and by sharing them.

 <br/>